Real-Time Dam Levels

 Water Level Analysis

 Lake Liapootah is experiencing significant storage depletion.
-At 21.1%, the facility only holds 2 GL.
-This lower-than-average capacity may trigger preliminary water-saving advisories in Tasmania if dry conditions persist.
+At 22.6%, the facility only holds 2 GL.
+Drought conditions appear to be heavily impacting this specific catchment area.

 Catchment & Hydrological Impact